Schendyla antici: Description

+The sternites of the leg-bearing segments lack fields of pores.
+The main sternite of the ultimate legs is shaped like a trapezoid with the anterior margin nearly twice as wide as the posterior margin.
+The basal element of each of the ultimate legs (coxopleuron) features two large pores that open separately near the adjacent sternite.
+Each of the ultimate legs features six articles with a rudimentary claw at the distal end.
+The terminal article on each of the ultimate legs is small, about 3 to 3.5 times shorter than the penultimate article.
+The telson lacks anal pores.

+This centipede exhibits many traits that characterize the genus Schendyla.
+For example, like others in this genus, this species features two large pores near the sternite on the basal element of each of the ultimate legs.
+Furthermore, like others in this genus, this species lacks pores on the sternites of the posterior trunk segments.

 Diagnostic features of this species include not only its small size and modest number of legs but also a distinctive set of other traits.
-These traits include minute denticles on the first article of the forcipule, a rudimentary claw on the ultimate legs, and the absence of ventral pore-fields on the sternites.
+These traits include minute denticles on the first article of the forcipule, a rudimentary claw on the ultimate legs, and the absence of pore-fields on the sternites.
 These features distinguish S. antici from other species of the genus Schendyla.

-For example, only three species in this genus approach S. antici in terms of leg number: S. verneri (with 31 pairs of legs), S. walachica (with 33 or 35 leg pairs in each sex), and S. armata (with as few as 33 pairs in females and 35 in males).
+For example, only four species in this genus approach S. antici in terms of leg number: S. verneri (with 31 pairs of legs), S. megobroba (with 31 pairs in males and 33 in females), S. walachica (with 33 or 35 pairs in each sex), and S. armata (with as few as 33 pairs).
+The species S. megobroba is small (8 mm to 12 mm in length) and has small denticles on the first article of the forcipule and no sternal pore-fields but lacks claws on the ultimate legs.
 The species S. verneri is small (9 mm to 10 mm in length) and has small denticles on the first article of the forcipule but also has some scattered pores on the anterior sternites and no claws on the ultimate legs.
 The species S. walachica has rudimentary claws on its ultimate legs but also features pore-fields on some sternites, has no denticles on the first article of the forcipule, and is twice as long as S. antici.
-Finally, S. armata is small (5 mm to 11 mm in length) and has rudimentary claws on its ultimate legs and no sternal pore-fields but also features denticles on the first article of the forcipule that are distinctly robust rather than small.
+Finally, S. armata is small (5 mm to 11 mm in length), lacks sternal pore-fields, and can feature rudimentary claws on its ultimate legs, but also features a denticle on the first article of the forcipule that is distinctly robust rather than small.